-To have a better assessment, you need to have a rough idea about what makes a 10G home network.
-For a 10G home network, several components are indispensable: 10GbE home switch, router, and wireless access point (AP).
-According to different needs, there are optional devices that can also be included in your home networks such as network-attached storage (NAS) devices (like a network server), 10G network cards, PoE switches, and end devices like PC and security camera.
+To have a better assessment, you also need to have a rough idea about the basics of a 10G home network.
+For a 10G home network, several components are indispensable: 10Gb home switch, home router, and wireless access point for home (AP).
+According to different needs, some optional devices can be also included in your home networks such as network-attached storage (NAS) devices (like a network server), 10G network cards, PoE switches, and end devices like PC and security camera.

 For a 10G home fiber network, you probably need the 10G Ethernet switch and PoE switch.
 To choose the best home network switch, you can take into account the following three factors:

 Features & Performance

 Usually, a home network switch comes with copper ports, optical ports, or hybrid ports.
-The copper port can connect with a copper cable like Cat6.
+The copper port can connect with an Ethernet cable like Cat6.
 While a home network switch with SFP/SFP+ port can connect with SFP/SFP+ transceivers and fiber optic cables.
 Apart from port type, the port number to connect with your devices should also be considered.
-If you don’t have many network devices to connect, an 8-port or 12-port 10GbE switch is enough to cover all your needs; otherwise, you will need a 24-port or 48-port switch, or even multiple switches.
+If you don’t have many network devices to connect, an 8-port or 12-port 10Gb switch is enough to cover all your needs; otherwise, you will need a 24-port or 48-port switch, or even multiple switches.
 You can choose a suitable one based on your needs.

 The cost of an RJ45 port is lower than an optical port.
 Therefore, a home switch with copper ports will be cheaper than a fiber switch.
-And a managed switch with high performance is also much expensive than an unmanaged type.
-When you already have determined the type of home network switch you want, you can compare the price from different vendors and choose the most cost-effective one.
+And a managed switch with high performance is also much expensive than an unmanaged one.
+When you have already determined the type of home network switch you want, you can compare the price from different vendors and choose the most cost-effective one.

 After the network assessment for your home and purchasing all network devices needed, it's time to deploy your 10G fiber optic home network.
 As you can see in the following diagram, we now have a good number of devices all over the house.
-Having counted the possible connections, we take the 24-port 10Gb switch as the core switch in the home, which has 24 copper ports to connect with most of the end-devices and 4 SFP+ ports to connect with a PoE+ switch, router, NVR, and server.
+Having counted the possible connections, we take the 24-port 10Gb switch as the core switch in the home, which has 24 RJ45 ports to connect with most of the end-devices and 4 10Gb SFP+ ports to connect with a PoE+ switch, router, NVR, and server.
 As for the PoE devices in the courtyard, garage, and living room, we use an 8-port Gigabit PoE+ switch to cover them all.